syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Perform Paging:**

-When using a custom adaptor, the filtering operation has to be handled by overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.

-In the below code example, a custom data source can be paging using the built-in `PerformTake` and `PerformSkip` method of the `DataOperations` class.
-Also, you can use your own method to do the paging operation and bind the resultant data to the grid.
+To handle paging operations, ensure that your API endpoint supports custom sorting criteria.
+Implement the sorting logic on the server-side using the `PerformTake` and `PerformSkip` method from the `DataOperations` class.
+This allows the custom data source to undergo sorting based on the criteria specified in the incoming **DataManagerRequest** object.

 {% highlight razor %}
  [HttpPost]